wilfredinni/python-cheatsheet/README.md

 ### break Statements

- If the execution reaches a break statement, it immediately exits the while loop’s clause.
+ If the execution reaches a break statement, it immediately exits the while loop’s clause:

 ```python
 while True: